 Short address for this page: oe.cd/btd

-The OECD STAN Bilateral Trade Database by Industry and End-Use (BTDIxE) was first released at the end of 2011 with the aim of highlighting international flows of intermediate goods.
+The STAN Bilateral Trade Database by Industry and End-Use (BTDIxE) was first released at the end of 2011 with the aim of highlighting international flows of intermediate goods.
 It proved to be an efficient tool widely used by many trade analysts.
-This database is drawn from the OECD's International Trade by Commodity Statistics (ITCS) database and UNSD’s Comtrade Database, in which values and quantities of imports and exports are compiled by partner country and according to detailed product classifications (most recently Harmonised System (HS) 2012).
+This database is mainly drawn from the UNSD’s Comtrade Database and also uses historical data from the OECD's International Trade by Commodity Statistics (ITCS).
+In both underlying sources, values and quantities of imports and exports are compiled by partner country and according to detailed product classifications (lately Harmonised System (HS) 2012).

 The database was re-designed over 2013 so that balanced bilateral trade flows could be constructed and used, together with national Supply-Use and Input-Output tables, as an input into the OECD’s Inter-Country Input-Output (ICIO) system – the principle source of the Trade in Value Added (TiVA) indicators developed by OECD and WTO.

-Most time-series go up to year 2013 and data to 2014 are included when available (subject to availability of underlying product-based annual trade statistics).
+Time-series go up to year 2015 when available (the latest year available is subject to availability of underlying product-based annual trade statistics).

-Further information regarding the database can be found in this document (subject to revision).
+Further information can be found in BTDIxE documentation (subject to revision).

-The industry list are based on ISIC classification and is compatible with other OECD data sets such as the STAN database for Industrial Analysis, the ANBERD database on Research & Development Expenditures in Industry (ANBERD), and the Input-Output Tables.
+The industry list presented is based on ISIC classification and is compatible with other OECD data sets such as the STAN Database for Structural Analysis, the Input-Output Tables and the ANBERD Database on Research & Development Expenditures in Industry.

-Old editions of BTDIxE and BTD are available in the STAN Archives section.
+Old editions of BTDIxE (and BTD) are available in the STAN Archives section on OECD.Stat.

 Please share your comments, or report any anomalies, to email@example.com mentioning BTDIxE in the title of your message.